Education in Sri Lanka: National schools

 National schools come under the direct control of the Ministry of Education and therefore have direct funding from the ministry.
 Most of these schools were established during the colonial period and therefore are established institutions.
 These few are referred to as famous schools or elite schools since they have a rich history and better maintained facilities than the average public school.
 This is mainly due to the support of their alumni.
-In recent years newer schools and several central colleges have been upgraded to national schools from time to time, thereby making the total number of national schools 373 (as of 2021).
+In recent years newer schools and several central colleges have been upgraded to national schools from time to time, thereby making the total number of national schools 396 (as of 2025).

 Provincial schools

-Provincial Schools consists of the vast majority of schools in Sri Lanka, which number 9,782 (as of 2021).
-Funded and controlled by the local governments many suffer from poor facilities and a shortage of teachers.
+Provincial Schools make up the vast majority of schools in Sri Lanka, numbering 9,651 (as of 2025).
+Funded and controlled by the local governments, many provincial schools suffer from poor facilities and a shortage of teachers.

 Piriven

 Piriven are monastic colleges (similar to a seminary) for the education of Buddhist priests.
 These have been the centers of secondary and higher education in ancient times for lay people as well.
-Today 561 Piriven are funded and maintained by the Ministry of Education under the Pirivena Education Act, No, 64 of 1979.
+Today 822 Piriven are funded and maintained by the Ministry of Education under the Pirivena Education Act, No, 64 of 1979.
 Young priests undergo training at these pirivenas prior to being their Ordination and study for GCE O/L and A/L examinations.
 They may gain entrance to State Universities for higher religious studies.